 Overview Credits / 15 ECT value (7.5) Overview This unit runs alongside BAHC3.1 Historic Carving: Research & Development for Major Project and provides you with an important opportunity to research and study in greater depth a subject related to your developing carving practice.
 The research that you undertake for this unit should be intimately related to your practice and directly support the development of your work.
 Your choice of your art-histories related theme will be based on tutorial and seminar discussion from the end of your 2 nd year.
 It will be chosen and refined by you in to a specific question that you will interrogate through a self-directed piece of research.
 Group and individual tutorials will support you to develop your research investigation and the structuring of your dissertation that can take the form of a 5,000-6,000 word essay or an equivalent submission such as a project report or illustrated presentation.
-The unit aims to enable you to confidently articulate your understanding of your chosen theme and the relevance of the research to your practice and future ambitions.
-Learning Outcomes In order to successfully complete this unit your work should demonstrate: 1.
-Systematic understanding of material concepts, theoretical and socio- political contexts in relation to your chosen theme; 2. sustained and effective application of analysis, critical reflection and a range of developed research skills; 3. effective communication of complex findings and arguments related to your chosen theme.
-Learning Hours 150 Learning hours Scheduled learning and teaching activities: 10 % breakdown Guided independent learning: 90 % Essential References Your dissertation topic will determine the reading and viewing list for the unit and will be discussed and agreed with your dissertation tutor as your research progresses
+Learning Outcomes research to your practice and future ambitions.
+In order to successfully complete this unit your work should demonstrate: Systematic understanding of material concepts, theoretical and socio- political contexts in relation to your chosen theme; sustained and effective application of analysis, critical reflection and a range of developed research skills; 3. effective communication of complex findings and arguments related to your chosen theme.
+Learning Hours 150 Learning hours Scheduled learning and teaching activities: 10 % breakdown Guided independent learning: 90 % Your dissertation topic will determine the reading and viewing listencesfor the unit and will be discussed and agreed with your dissertation tutor as your research progresses